SolveCityTeam/Morty/README.md

 # Morty
-A.I. assisted resource search engine for research institutions
+A.I. assisted resource search engine for research entities